breathe/NotebookScripter/README.md

 ## Recursive run_notebook execution

-When run_notebook is invoked recursively, receive_parameter() will locate parameters by searching up the logical stack parameters passed to run_notebook invocations until it finds a match.
+When run_notebook is invoked recursively, receive_parameter() will locate parameters by searching up the logical stack of parameters passed to run_notebook invocations until it finds a match (similar to the behavior of parameters in a dynamically scoped language).

 Example: